 pip install scipy numpy seaborn pandas statsmodels pingouin

 If pip is telling you that there is a newer version, you can learn how to upgrade pip.

 If you are using Anaconda here’s how to create a virtual environment and install the needed packages:

 conda create -n 2sampttest conda activate 2sampttest conda install scipy numpy pandas seaborn statsmodels pingouin

 Obviously, you don’t have to install all the prerequisites of this post and you can refer to the post about installing Python packages if you need more information about the installation process.
+Another option is to check the YouTube video explaining how to install statsmodels in a virtual environment.
 Note, if needed you can use pip to install a specific version of a package, as well.

 Two Sample T-test